Fitness Model Jen Selter Does Perfect Split In Skimpy Thong For New Instagram Photo

 Selter has attracted and maintained her millions of social media followers thanks to her sultry photos as well as her fitness tips and tricks.
 Last year, she opened up in an interview with Life & Style about the obstacles that come with being a fitness icon.

-“”It’s definitely hard with the pressure of looking so good on social media and you have to live up to that,” she told the publication during an event in 2018.
+“It’s definitely hard with the pressure of looking so good on social media and you have to live up to that,” she told the publication during an event in 2018.
 “People do expect you to look a certain way, but I go through phases just like anyone else where before my period I’m going to eat a lot of food and bulk up a little bit and that’s OK.”

 View this post on Instagram